gopcua/opcua/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/gopcua/opcua/blob/master/LICENSE)
 [![Version](https://img.shields.io/github/tag/gopcua/opcua.svg?color=blue&label=version)](https://github.com/gopcua/opcua/releases)

-## NOTE: v0.5.0 BREAKING CHANGE: All cleint methods now require a context
+## v0.5.0 BREAKING CHANGE: All client methods now require a context

 With the release of `v0.5.0` on 14 Aug 2023 we now require all client methods to have a context.

 In `v0.3.0` on 21 Jan 2022 release we added `WithContext` variants for all methods to avoid a breaking change.
 All existing methods without a context had a disclaimer